Auditing Complex Data with Optics

 This tutorial demonstrates how to solve a sophisticated, real-world problem elegantly using the full power of higher-kinded-j optics.
 We'll build a single, declarative, type-safe optic that performs a deep, conditional data transformation.

-All the example code can be found in the org.higherkindedj.example.optics
+All the example code for this tutorial can be found in the `org.higherkindedj.example package in the Config Audit example.

 🎯 The Challenge: A Conditional Config Audit